clearcove/clearcove.ca-jekyll/about-clearcove/index.md

       Clients
     </h3>
     <p>
-      <span style="line-height: 1.5em;">We are privileged to work with fantastic SMB, non-profit, and government clients.
+      <span style="line-height: 1.5em;">We are privileged to work with fantastic SMB, non-profit, and government clients in North America and Europe.
 Below is a selection of projects we have developed and continue to support:</span>
     </p>
     <ul>
       <li>